What are Women’s Issues?

 Further Resources for Women’s Issues

-If you are new to therapy, some experienced professional therapists have compiled tips for how to get the most benefit from therapy sessions.
-This information will help you prepare for your first visit, answer some of the questions you have, and ease some of your anxiety about beginning therapy.
+If you are new to therapy, there are some things to know to help you get the most benefit from therapy sessions.
+This information can help you prepare for your first visit, answer questions about therapy, and potentially ease any anxieties you may have about beginning therapy.

 Look for online resources, blogs, or-e-books that provide tools and strategies that are useful in helping women come to terms with their issues, learn about their treatment options, and begin to seek therapy.